Authentication¶

 If you use a RightCloud account, contact the administrator to obtain the AK/SK.

-3. Click OK, open the credentials.csv file, and save the key file as prompted.
-The access key file is saved in the default downloads folder of the browser.
+Click OK, open the credentials.csv file, and save the key file as prompted.
+The access key file is saved to the default download location in your browser.
 Then, the access key (Access Key Id and Secret Access Key) is obtained.

 The request signing method is integrated in the JAR files imported in 3.
-The request needs to be signed before it is sent.
-The signature will then be added as part of the HTTP header to the request.
+Before sending the request, sign the requested content.
+The obtained signature is included in the HTTP header of the request.

 The demo code is classified into the following classes to demonstrate signing and sending the HTTP request:

-• AccessService: abstract class that merges the GET, POST, PUT, and DELETE methods into the access method
+AccessService: An abstract class that merges the GET, POST, PUT, and DELETE methods into the access method.

-• Demo: execution entry used to simulate the sending of GET, POST, PUT, and DELETE requests
+Demo: An execution entry used to simulate the sending of GET, POST, PUT, and DELETE requests.

-• AccessServiceImpl: implementation of the access method, which contains the code required for communication with API Gateway
+AccessServiceImpl: Implements the access method, which contains the code required for communication with APIG.

-The following describes how to call a POST method to sign the request.
+The following describes how to invoke the POST method to sign the request.

 Comment out the following second line of code in the AccessServiceImpl.java file, and specify the project ID.